Azarch1/inbox_sol/README.md

 # inbox_sol
-Creating a smart contract that saves a updates a message on the blockchain
+Creating a smart contract that can save and update a message.